GitNabCoiner/lnPixi/README.md

   chan-id: that channels id
   chan-point: that channels blockchain contact point
   node-pubkey: yes! exactly, what it suggests to be.

 usage:
   - get a describegraph.json from lnd (currently only tested with lncli's output)
   - run python3 get_remote_inc_fee.py placeholder ./path/to/lnds/describegraph.json
-  - enjoy some nice tea until it is finished
+  - enjoy something nice, like tea until it is finished
+  - cd out
+  - tar -cvf .
+  - scp out.tar user@awsome.webserv.er:/path/to/srv/www/faye/lightning
-  - scp -r ./out/* user@awsome.webserv.er:/path/to/srv/www/lnpixi
+  - scp -r ../static/* user@awsome.webserv.er:/path/to/srv/www/static
+  - untar@http.file.server

+How to use produced data?
+One way of Usage: Find the channel, of whose ppm you are in uncertainty.
+Click one of the numbers, to set it to "new fee" or edit that value manually.
+Click "copy" to activate copy menu.
+Select, what you like to have put in your clipboard.